Table of Contents

 - The deceased’s reasonable contribution to their family throughout their life.

-- Beneficiaries and gifts that surviving family members would have received if the deceased had not died.
+- Beneficiaries and gifts that the surviving family members would have received if the deceased had not died.

 - Loss of consortium after the death of a spouse.